-The fair values of overseas unlisted equity investments were estimated using the market approach by reference to the Price-to-Book ratio (P/B ratio) and the discount for lack of marketability.
-And the fair values of preference shares were estimated using Option Pricing Method.
-The significant unobservable input used was discount for lack of marketability at the rate of 24.32%.
-An increase in discount for lack of marketability would result in increase in fair value.
+The fair values of foreign and domestic unlisted equity investments were estimated using the market approach, either by the method of comparable listed companies or by the comparable transaction method, while the fair values of the preference shares were estimated using the option pricing method.
+The significant unobservable inputs used were the discount for lack of marketability and discount for non-controlling interests.
+An increase in the discount for lack of marketability or non-controlling interests would result in an increase in the fair value.